 The Challenges of Contemplative Ecology

-Contemplative ecology is my attempt to communicate the most vital experiences of my life, and the meaning I have derived from those experiences.
-Bringing contemplation and the natural world together offers a unique and valuable perspective on the ecological crises of our times.
-It might even offer some part of a solution to those crises.
+Contemplative ecology--bringing together the insights of ecology and the contemplative life--offers a unique and valuable perspective on the ecological crises of our times.
+It might even offer a significant part of the solution to those crises.
 But these are not easy things to communicate.
 Contemplative ecology lies pretty far outside the main stream of most people's experience, so trying to explain it presents several challenges.

-The first challenge is the meaning of contemplation.
+The first challenge is to understand the meaning of contemplation.
 The word is used in different contexts to refer to different traditions and practices.
 It is often used to refer to the Christian tradition of monasticism or the more modern practice of centering prayer.
 Sometimes it is used synonymously with meditative practices such as Buddhist mindfulness.
 Sometimes it refers to a more intellectual inclination toward a studious life - a life devoted to books and the mind.
 So to understand what I mean by contemplative ecology, we have to understand what I mean by contemplation.
 My understanding of contemplation does not come out of any spiritual or religious tradition or belief system.
 It is entirely experiential.
 My perspective may overlap with other contemplative traditions, with Christian contemplation and Buddhist meditation, but in essence my perspective is neither Buddhist nor Christian.
 It does not come primarily from the teachings of these traditions, but from my own experience and observations.
 To the extent that my perspective overlaps with Buddhist or Christian or any other tradition, it is because we are drawing from the same well of life.

-Contemplation is the art of "listening," through all the senses, to the entire range of experience, inner and outer.
+For me, contemplation is the art of "listening," through all of the senses, to the entire range of experience, inner and outer.
 A contemplative is one who takes the time to observe herself and the world around her closely and sensitively, with openness and without making demands.
 He observes his own thoughts and feelings and patterns of behavior.
 She actively observes herself, others, the plants, the animals, the wind, the rain, the streams and rivers.
 Contemplation honors the world with open, undivided, undemanding attention.

 The second challenge is the subject of ecology.
 It is a widely used word but I am not sure it is well understood.
-It is a contested word: different people use it to mean different, sometimes competing, things.
 It has scientific, philosophical and sociopolitical meanings that do not entirely align with each other.
 So, to understand what I mean by contemplative ecology, we need to understand what I mean by ecology.

 [For more on what contemplation and ecology mean to me, see Contemplation for a World in Crisis.]